 Jury selected to try Fort Hood shooting suspect

-FORT HOOD, Texas (AP) — A jury was selected Tuesday to hear the case against an Army psychiatrist accused in the Fort Hood shooting, whose long-awaited murder trial is set to begin next month.
+FORT HOOD, Texas (AP) — A jury was selected Tuesday to hear the case against an Army psychiatrist accused in the Fort Hood shooting that killed 13 soldiers.
+The long-awaited murder trial is set to begin next month.

-The panel comprising 13 officers will hear the case against Maj.
-Nidal Hasan, who is charged with 13 counts of premeditated murder and 32 counts of attempted premeditated murder.
+The jury panel comprising 13 officers will hear the case against Hasan, who is charged with 13 counts of premeditated murder and 32 counts of attempted premeditated murder.
 Hasan faces the death penalty if convicted in the November 2009 attack at the Central Texas Army post.

 There are nine colonels, three lieutenant colonels and one major on the panel, the Killeen Daily Herald reported.
 They were brought in from Army posts nationwide for questioning.